“We come through the furnaces of affliction and persecution and become as gold, tried in the fire.”– Sissieretta Jones

-In 1915, Jones retired from the stage to care for her aging mother in Providence, RI.
+In 1915, Jones retired from the stage to care for her aging mother in Providence, Rhode Island.
 Despite being called “one of the greatest singers of all time,” and being the highest-paid African American performer of her generation, Jones had to sell her medals and properties to survive until her death in 1933.
-She died in poverty on June 24, 1933 and was buried in an unmarked grave in Providence.
+She died in poverty on June 24, 1933, and was buried in an unmarked grave in Providence.
 Benefactors and fans raised money to place a headstone on her grave in 2018.